DataDog/integrations-extras/f5-distributed-cloud/README.md

 - Shared Namespaces supports streaming logs from shared, all or a specific list of namespaces
 - System Namespaces only supports streaming logs from system namespaces.

-The example shown in this guide creates a global log receiver object in the Console in system namespace for streaming the logs to the external log collection system.
+Below is an example of configuring a global log receiver in a system namespace.

 Perform the following in the F5® Distributed Cloud Console: